Rinakakis/FastCat-Catalogues/DEPLOYMENT.md

 ## deployment to tomcat server

 1. In the angular application go to seaLit/dist and copy the folder "seaLit"
-2. Then go to your tomcat server etc. Tomcat xx.x\webapps and paste thr folder
+2. Then go to your tomcat server Tomcatxx.x\webapps and paste the folder
-3. After that go to Tomcat 10.0\bin and click on Tomcat10.exe
+3. After that go to Tomcat xx.x\bin and click on Tomcat10.exe
 4. Open a browser to <http://localhost:8080/seaLit/>